Apply for a Community Grant

 - The criteria for all granting decision conditions will remain confidential to the PoCo Community Foundation Granting Committee and Board

-As part of the review process, the Granting Committee may request to visit the premises of an applicant or program for which funds are requested.
+As part of the review process, the Granting Committee may request to visit an applicant’s premises or program for which funds are requested.
 While site visits may require some accommodation on the part of both the applicant and the Granting Committee, refusal to accommodate a site visit may result in the application being denied.

-Following the review of formal applications, and after consideration of any other information that may have been gained through site visits, the Granting Committee will make recommendations to the PoCo Community Foundation Board of Directors, whose decisions are final.
+Following the review of formal applications, and after consideration of any other information gained through site visits, the Granting Committee will make recommendations to the PoCo Community Foundation Board of Directors, whose decisions are final.

-Granting decisions to both successful and unsuccessful applicants are emailed in a timely fashion.
+Granting decisions to both successful and unsuccessful applicants are notified in a timely fashion.

 All successful applicants are required to sign an Accountability Agreement prior to receiving funds.
 The agreement will clearly state all terms and conditions associated with the specific grant received.

-All grant recipients are required to submit a final report as a condition of receiving funding.
-Failure to submit a final report within the agreed to time frame may result in the denial of future grants or the denial of balance of payments.
+All grant recipients must submit a final report.
+Failure to submit a final report within the agreed-to time frame may result in the denial of future grants or payments.
 The Granting Committee is responsible for defining the specific requirements of a final report.

 PoCo Community Foundation requires that all grant recipients provide appropriate recognition for grants received.
-At its discretion, PoCo Foundation may publish details of any grants in its communications materials.
+PoCo Foundation may publish details of any grants in its communications materials at its discretion.

 PoCo Community Grant Application

-All Community Grant applications must have a Canada Revenue Agency (CRA) charitable registration number.
-If you are a BC Registered Non-profit Society without a CRA charitable registration number, please email email@example.com to inquire about next steps to use an Intermediary Agreement.
-More information on Intermediary Agreements can be found here.
+All Community Grant applications must have a charitable registration number from Canada Revenue Agency (CRA).
+If you are a BC Registered Non-profit Society without a CRA charitable registration number, please email firstname.lastname@example.org to inquire about next steps to use an Intermediary Agreement.
+More information on Intermediary Agreements are found here.